SwissDataScienceCenter/renku/docs/tutorials/first_steps/start_an_interactive_session.rst

     :align: center
     :alt: Start new environment

-The default settings are fine for this tutorial: just click on **Start environment** (3).
+The default settings are fine for this tutorial.
+Choose either */lab* or */rstudio* depending on your project type and then click on
+**Start environment** (3).
 You will see a table with the status of the environment launch (initially in yellow) on the right.
 Wait until its color has turned to green and the status from